 Thailand Snake Venom Types:

 If you are bitten on the toe, finger, or some extremity you can usually expect to lose part or all of that body part.
-Malayan Pit Vipers are especially wicked.
+Malayan Pit Viper (Calloselasma rhodostoma) venom has properties of its venom that attacks blood and live tissue.
 Viperkeeper at Youtube calls them “finger rotters”.
 Their venom literally kills and dissolves tissue including bone.

-These Thailand snakes have Haemotoxic venom: Russell’s Viper (Chain Viper), Malayan Pit Viper and all of the Green Pit vipers.)
+These Thailand snakes have Hemotoxic (Haemotoxic) venom: Russell’s Viper (Chain Viper), Malayan Pit Viper and all of the Green Pit vipers.

 These Thailand snakes have Myotoxic venom: Sea kraits

-Neurotoxic Venom – Affects the nerves and nervous system.
+Affects the nerves and nervous system.
+There may be little pain or swelling when bitten by a snake with predominantly neurotoxic venom like that of Thailand’s kraits.
 Once bitten a human has a progressive paralyzation of the muscles of the body, followed by death from respiratory failure as your diaphragm fails to work anymore.
-Initially an envenomated bite causes droopy eyelids and a sleepy, dazed-like paralysis.
+Initially an envenomated bite causes ptosis, droopy eyelids, seeing double, and a sleepy, dazed-like paralysis.
 There is sometimes excess salivation and vomiting.

-Cytotoxic Venom – Attacks and kills cells of all sorts.
+– Attacks and kills living cells of all sorts.
 In humans, bites from snakes with cytotoxic venom produce severe local and organ related symptoms, bleeding, swelling and pain.

 These Thailand snakes have Cytotoxic venom: King Cobra, Monocled and Indochinese Spitting Cobras.